Cargo-Planner Docs

 Making the changes

-In this example we are going to change the contour of the pallet, since a Q4 is slightly different than the Q7 we copied.
+In this example we are going to change the contour of the pallet, so we navigate to the Contours tab.

 Finished editing contour

-When we are happy with our changes we click the Save button close to the top right.
+When editing the values we can see that the preview updates immediately.
+When we are happy with our changes we make sure to click the Save button close to the top right.

 Using a custom container